How Fleetwood Mac Scored a Breakthrough With Their 1975 Album

 While the new Fleetwood Mac clicked as a musical unit, the personal relationships between various members of the band were falling apart — Christine and John McVie's marriage was nearing its end, and Buckingham and Nicks were close to breaking up before they joined the lineup.
 Over time, both couples' demise would form a key component of the group's legacy (and help inspire their best-selling album), but in the short term, that air of uncertainty fueled a number of future classics.

 That sort of creative serendipity seemed to surround the sessions for the new album, which wrapped in the spring of 1975.
-Simply titled Fleetwood Mac to reflect the reinvigorated band's renewed sense of purpose, it arrived in stores July 11, 1975 — and although sales started slowly, and never really took off in the group's native U.K., they toured behind it with a young band's dogged enthusiasm.
+Simply titled Fleetwood Mac to reflect the reinvigorated band's renewed sense of purpose, it arrived in stores July 11, 1975.
+Sales started slowly, and never really took off in the group's native U.K., but they toured behind it with a young band's dogged enthusiasm.
 "There were no limousines and Christine slept on top of the amps in the back of the truck," Nicks told Uncut.
 "We just played everywhere and we sold that record.
 We kicked that album in the ass."

 That effort eventually paid off in spades.
 Fleetwood Mac's first single, the Christine McVie number "Warm Ways," failed to chart, but the follow-up — "Over My Head," also courtesy of McVie — peaked at No. 20 in the States, paving the way for the huge hits "Rhiannon" and "Say You Love Me" (both No. 11).
 In September 1976, over a year after its release, Fleetwood Mac topped the album charts, selling more than five million copies along the way.